 WPS is committed to safety for our employees and the communities we serve.
-In recognition of the Wisconsin Public Service Foundation's 50th Anniversary, we are happy to announce the Safety - It's Worth The Energy grant.
 We recognize public safety response agencies today are often faced with increasing budget constraints.
 In response to this, Wisconsin Public Service Foundation is supporting local public safety response agencies with the Safety - It's Worth The Energy grant.
 The grant was established in 2014 in conjunction with the Foundation's 50th anniversary.
 Since that time, 32 departments have received $53,500 in support.

 - All organizations must provide emergency response services in the WPS gas and/or electric service area.

 - County, local and volunteer fire, law enforcement and rescue agencies are encouraged to apply.